yeoman/yeoman.io/app/codelab/install-packages.md

 ])
 ```

-Add the ‘ui.sortable’ dependency to that array list.
-Our complete todo module (scripts/app.js) should now look like this:
+Add the `ui.sortable` dependency to the array list in the second paramater.
+Our complete todo module should now look like this:

 ```js
 'use strict';